When Does Home Insurance Cover a Fallen Tree?

 What If Your Neighbor's Tree Falls on Your House?

-This is one of the most common — and most misunderstood — scenarios in home insurance.
+This is one of the most misunderstood scenarios in home insurance.
 If your neighbor's tree falls on your property due to a storm or other act of nature, your own homeowners insurance is typically responsible for covering your repairs, not your neighbor's.
 This is true even though the tree wasn't yours.
+Home insurance follows the damaged property, not the origin of the tree.

 The exception is negligence.
-If your neighbor knew their tree was dead, rotting, or diseased and failed to act — and you can prove it — their liability coverage may come into play.
+If your neighbor knew their tree was dead, rotting, or diseased and failed to act, and you can prove it, their liability coverage may come into play.
 In practice, your insurer will pay your claim first, then pursue reimbursement from your neighbor's insurance company through a process called subrogation.
+If subrogation succeeds, your deductible may even be refunded.
 You won't need to sue your neighbor yourself; your insurer handles it.

 Dead & Diseased Trees: The Negligence Trap